mesosphere/dcos-commons/frameworks/cassandra/docs/connecting-clients.md

   - List endpoint types: `<dcos-url>/service/cassandra/v1/endpoints`
   - View endpoints for an endpoint type: `<dcos-url>/service/cassandra/v1/endpoints/<endpoint>`

 By default, the DC/OS Apache Cassandra Service exposes only the `native-client` endpoint type, which shows the locations for all Cassandra nodes in the cluster.
 If you have enabled the Thrift protocol in your service configuration, a `thrift-client` endpoint will also be listed.
-To see node addresses for use by native clients such as `cqlsh`, run `dcos beta-cassandra endpoints native-client`.
+To see node addresses for use by native clients, such as `cqlsh`, run `dcos beta-cassandra endpoints native-client`.
 A typical response will look like the following:

 ```json
 {